The following is a small, selective sub-list of notable corporate

-These programs are being used by tens of thousands of the top Fortune 1000
+These programs are being used by many tens of thousands of the top Fortune 1000

-such as ILM, PIXAR and Walt Disney, to all major world-wide militaries and government institutions,
+such as ILM, PIXAR and Walt Disney; to all major world-wide military, aerospace and government institutions;

 others.
 In general, if a company works with 3D then most probably they own or at least use

 Okino software.
 This list does not include any products assigned to personal users or personal users